We spent a fortune on police body cams. Why haven’t they fixed policing?

 In theory, videos like these illustrate the value of body cams.
 They make possible a clear-eyed review of bad encounters, and help show why, for instance, the public should control the footage.struggle to pry the videos from the department shows how limited body cameras can be, and why some reformers think

 In recent weeks, lawmakers have begun chipping away at laws and policies that make footage so hard to get.
 On Monday, New York Governor Andrew Cuomo repealed an old rule that shielded officers’ discipline records from the public.
-On Tuesday, New York City Mayor Bill de Blasio announced a sudden shift in NYPD policy: After any incident where officers use force and someone is badly injured or killed, redacted body camera footage will now be released within 30 days.
+On Tuesday, New York City Mayor Bill de Blasio announced a sudden shift in NYPD policy: After any incident where officers use force and someone is badly injured or killed, body camera footage will now be released within 30 days.

 “We’ve focused on the power of transparency with body-worn cameras,” de Blasio said at a briefing.
 “But it only works if people see accountability, see results from the presence of those cameras.”